-Professor Susan Williams For the 2013 conference, Thomas Jefferson School of Law presented prestigious jurists and distinguished academics discussing Her Honor: Women in the Judiciary.
-This conference celebrated female judges and examined the importance of women in the judiciary.
-Speakers discussed the important effect women judges have had on the judicial system and legal regimes.
+2013 Conference Organizers and Speakers for Her Honor: Women in the Judiciary celebrated female judges and examined the importance of women in the judiciary.
+Speakers discussed the important effect women judges have had on For the regimes.
 They also examined the special accomplishments of and the challenges facing women in the judiciary.
-In a special Q & A session, honored guest U.S. Supreme Court Associate Justice Ruth Bader Ginsburg shared her perspectives as the second appointed female member of the nation's highest court.
+Honored guest U.S. Supreme Court Associate Justice Ruth Bader Ginsburg participated in a special Q&A panel with Thomas Jefferson Professors Ken Vandevelde and Rebecca Lee and then-Thomas Jefferson student Jennifer McCollough.
+This panel was moderated by Thomas Jefferson Professor Susan Tiefenbrun, and in this session Justice Ginsburg shared her perspectives as the second appointed female member of the nation's highest court.
 Susan Williams, the Walter W. Foskett Professor of Law and Director of the Center for Constitutional Democracy at the Indiana University Maurer School of Law, delivered the Ruth Bader Ginsburg Lecture, "Women and Judging: A Feminist Approach to Judgment and the Issue of Customary Law."
 Professor Williams has authored numerous books and articles on feminist theory and constitutional law.
 Other jurists and academics sharing their global and domestic insights included Former French Supreme Court Justice Noëlle Lenoir; Justice Carlos Augusto Ayres de Freitas Britto, former Chief Justice of the Supreme Federal Court of Brazil (retired); Justice Laurie Zelon of the California Court of Appeal; Carla Pratt of Pennsylvania State Dickinson School of Law and Associate Justice of the Standing Rock Sioux Supreme Court; Leslie Kuan-Hsi Wang of Zhejiang University Guanghua Law School; Nienke Grossman of University of Baltimore School of Law; Sally Kenney of Tulane University; and Lillian Lim, San Diego Superior Court Judge (retired) and Thomas Jefferson alumna.